-Knowing how to take pictures and sharing puppy pictures with family, friends and the puppies.
-Even though your puppy is gorgeous and does the cutest, funniest, most amazing things, capturing him on film can be a challenge.
+Everyone agrees puppies are darn cute.
+Even though your puppy is gorgeous and does the cutest, funniest, most amazing things, capturing it on film can be an uphill battle.

 01 of 05

-Camera SettingsIf possible, set your camera for “action shots” to help capture the furry moving target.
-Decide ahead of time if you plan to print photos or leave them on the Internet or your computer.
-For print, you’ll want at least 200 dpi—high resolution—so the images won’t be fuzzy when you enlarge them.
+Most cameras have a setting for action shots to help you capture your furry moving target.
+Decide ahead of time if you plan to print photos or leave them on the internet or your computer.
+For print, you will want at least 200 dpi (dots per inch) or better—this is a higher resolution—so the images will not be fuzzy when you enlarge them.
 Setting at a high resolution also lets you crop the picture taken from a distance and enlarge to a quality close up.
-Pictures posted here in the puppies.About.com community only need lower resolutions of 72... dpi.
+Photos posted online only need a resolution of 72 dpi.

 02 of 05